Samwindheim/cover_letter_generator/README.md

     ```
     The API will typically be available at `http://127.0.0.1:8000`.

-### 3. Frontend (React + Vite)
+### 3. Frontend (React + Next.js)

-1. Navigate to the `frontend/app` directory (from the project root):
+1. Navigate to the `frontend` directory (from the project root):
     ```bash
-    cd frontend/app
+    cd frontend
     ```
 2. Install dependencies:
     ```bash
-    npm install
+    pnpm install
     ```
-3. Run the Vite development server:
+3. Run the Next.js development server:
     ```bash
-    npm run dev
+    pnpm run dev
     ```
-    The frontend will typically be available at `http://localhost:5173` (or another port if 5173 is busy).
+    The frontend will typically be available at `http://localhost:3000` (or another port if 3000 is busy).

 ## API Endpoint (Backend)